goharbor/terraform-provider-harbor/docs/resources/retention_policy.md

 * `tag_matching`- (Optional) For the tag matching.
 * `tag_excluding` - (Optional) For the tag excuding.
 * `untagged_artifacts`- (Optional) with untagged artifacts.
 Defaults to `true`

+~> Multiple tags or repositories must be provided as a comma-separated list wrapped into curly brackets `{ }`.
+Otherwise, the value is interpreted as a single value.

 ---